This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 - reliance on his practitioner.

-The practitioner had acted for both parties and while he thought he was only retained to ‘document the deal’ it should have become clear to him when the original deal could not be complied with that he needed to be concerned about conflict and the need for the clients to receive advice about their options.
+The practitioner had acted for both parties and while they thought they were only retained to ‘document the deal’ it should have become clear to them when the original deal could not be complied with that they needed to be concerned about conflict and the need for the clients to receive advice about their options.